-Post expansion, the Airport partnered with the Jackson Hole Energy Sustainability Project and Lower Valley Energy to conduct an energy audit, which helped identify measures that have since reduced the Airport's energy consumption by 117,900 kilowatt hours per year.
+Post expansion, the Airport partnered with the Jackson Hole Energy Sustainability Project and Lower Valley Energy to conduct an Energy Audit, which helped identify measures that have since reduced the Airport's energy consumption by 117,900 Kilowatt Hours per year.

-The Airport has made significant environmental improvements by working under the Dark Skies Initiative with Energy Conservation Works and Lower Valley Energy to convert the taxiway lighting and land-side lights to LED.
-Additionally, all power supplied to the Airport is now 100% Certified Green Power.
+The Airport has made significant environmental improvements by working under the Dark Skies Initiative with Energy Conservation Works and Lower Valley Energy to convert the taxiway lighting and landside lights to LED.
+Additionally, all power supplied to the terminal is now 100% Green Power.

-GLYCOL RECOVERY:

-In 2012 JAC constructed a new de-icing pad with a solar-powered glycol (or de-icing fluid) recovery system that collects spent fluid in an underground collection tank, protecting the Class I watershed.
+GLYCOL RECOVERY: In 2012 JAC constructed a new de-icing pad with a solar powered glycol (or de-icing fluid) recovery system that collects spent fluid in an underground collection tank, protecting the surrounding natural environment from contamination.

-STORMWATER:

-The Airport is installing an airport-wide stormwater filtration system, which will allow all stormwater to be filtered prior to leaving the property, thus further protecting the Class I watershed.
-The system is sized for a 100-year storm event.
+STORMWATER: The airport has begun to install an airport-wide storm-water filtration system, which will allow all storm-water to be filtered prior to leaving the property, thus further protecting the watershed.

-NEW FUEL AND GLYCOL STORAGE FACILITY:

-In 2018 the Jackson Hole Airport built a state-of-theart fuel and glycol facility with the environment at the forefront of the design process.
-All the tanks within this facility are above ground and easily inspected.
-All tanks are double-walled and in a containment area.
-Water quality would be protected in the unlikely event of a leak of a petroleum product, through the use of multiple oil/water separators and our extensive stormwater filtration system.
+NEW FUEL AND GLYCOL STORAGE FACILITY: In 2018 the Jackson Hole Airport built a state of art fuel and glycol facility with the environment at the forefront of the design process.
+Water quality would be protected in the unlikely event of a leak of a petroleum product, through the use of multiple oil/water separators and our extensive storm water filtration system.
 If we were to have the unlikely spill of glycol, the system would sense it and that liquid would be put into a collection tank.
-Care has been taken to make this facility large enough to provide the needed capacity for the Airport and its users, protect water quality to a high level, be safe and efficient for the operators, and has been screened to decrease its visual impact.
+Care has been taken to make this facility large enough to provide the needed capacity for the airport and its users, protect water quality to a high level, be safe and efficient for the operators and has been screened to decrease its visual impact.